Share about vocations with the children in your life!

 What vocations can you invite in your community today?
 If you can’t think of what to say, the Serra Club of Davenport has created “ASK” cards for a non-verbal way to invite someone to consider a religious vocation.
 Contact a Serra member for more information.

-Help start a Vocation Committee in your parish!
+Help start a Vocation Ministry in your parish!

 Rhonda Gruenewald of Vocation Ministry has written a book called “Hundredfold: A Guide to Parish Vocation Ministry” that includes step-by-step resources for easily starting a vocation committee in your parish.
 In addition, there is an online component that is full of great resources to set you up for success from square one.
 Vocations don’t come from the vocation director, they come from your personal invitations and investment in your parish, no experience required!
 Click for more info!